falconsmilie/phospy/README.md

 - **Native kinase workflow** for substrate-profile construction, motif scoring, score combination, candidate-substrate selection, and adaptive SVM prediction

-Alongside that, the repository includes a small CLI, a class-based public API, and parity tests against R-generated reference fixtures for selected workflow seams.
+Alongside that, the repository includes a small CLI, a class-based public API, and fixture-backed parity tests for selected workflow seams.

 ## Install